Family Tree

 Execution of Lord Seymour

 Thomas Seymour, the Protector's brother, had married the late king's widow Catherine Parr.
-Suspicion fell on Thomas after the untimely death of Catherine in late 1548 and it was suspected that he wanted to marry Elizabeth, Henry VIII's daughter.
+Suspicion fell on Thomas after the untimely death of Catherine in late 1548 and it was suspected that he wanted to marry Elizabeth, King Henry VIII's daughter.
 He may have also tried to bribe the young king Edward VI into giving him more power.
 Thomas was arrested, charged with treason and sent to the Tower of London.
 Without much of a trial he was exectuted.

 Jun